-In conclusion, a large body of evidence based on read-across data of boric acid and borax from animal studies showing adverse effects of boron on sexual function and fertility, fulfil the classification criteria for pentaboron sodium octaoxide as Repr.
+In conclusion, a large body of evidence based on read-across data of boric acid and borax from animal studies showing adverse effects of boron on sexual function and fertility, fulfil the classification criteria for sodium metaborate as Repr.
 1B, H360F.